sudheeshe/Cross_Sell/README.md

 ## Model Building and Evaluation
+- Due to the Imbalance in target column we are using PR-AUC score for comparing model performances.

-- Used Logistic Regression, Random Forest, XGBoost and BalancedRandomForestClassifier initially
+- Used Logistic Regression, Random Forest, XGBoost and BalancedRandomForestClassifier initially.
 - Random Forest and Logistic Regression were getting biased towards majority class.
 - SVC was taking more time for training, so due to lack of resource I've not used SVC.
 - XGBoost and BalancedRandomForestClassifier gave better result compared to Random Forest and Logistic Regression classifiers.